- 14%

 Saint Anthony the Great – Engraved Lithograph – Mount Athos

-As the image is handmade and the wood is processed entirely by hand, there may be slight variations in the dimensions of each image.
+As each icon is handmade and the wood is processed entirely by hand, slight variations in dimensions may occur.

 Origin: Mount Athos